Louise Aslanian: Legacy

 Manuscripts of the last years of her life, as well as diaries and correspondence, are thought to have been completely destroyed by the Nazis.
 Only her earlier stories and a novel have outlived the Nazis.
-Some fragments of her letters have been preserved.
+Some fragments of her letters have also been preserved.
+Her archive is kept at the Museum of Literature and Arts after Yeghiche Charents in Yerevan, Armenia.

+In 1956 her collection of stories "Gtsits durs" ("Beyond the line") was published in Beirut, Lebanon with an introduction by Armenian writer and journalist Siran Seza.

 The Arabic fund of the Matenadaran has a collection of Eastern medieval miniatures with Sufi themes that belonged to Aslanian.

 In her works, Las talked about the life of the Armenian diaspora communities that had lost themselves; about their disunity and backward customs, such as blindly following local cultures.
 She saw the restoration of national integrity as a return to distinctiveness, in a search for a unique path of development, associated with repatriation and strong links to Armenia.
 As a member of the French Communist Party, she promoted the achievements of the Soviet Union.
 Her last verses were devoted to the struggle against fascism and the impending victory over it.